nishanths/lyft/README.md

 Create a ride using `lyft ride create`.

-See `lyft -help` for more commands.
+See `lyft -help` for more commands such as canceling rides, checking the status of rides, and saving predefined routes to use for rides.

 <img src="https://i.imgur.com/uT0d4ln.gif" width=480>